kevinbluer/blockchain-developer-bootcamp-final-project/wallet/Readme.md

 ## Overview:
 #### Multi-Sig ethereum smart contract wallet.
 Every time the user creates a safe from the fronted, a new contract will be created, therefore a new address will be created as well.
-The main logic resides under the contract's folder --> "MultiSig.sol"
+The main logic resides under the contract's folder --> "MultiSigWallet.sol"